EU pressures Britain amid signs of progress in Brexit talks

 BRUSSELS (AP) — Britain's European Union partners on Monday ratcheted up political pressure on Prime Minister Theresa May amid signs that some progress is being made in Brexit negotiations.

+"Some key issues remain under discussion," he told them, according to a statement from EU headquarters.

+All parties have committed to avoid a "hard border" with costly and time-consuming checks that would hamper business.
+Any new customs posts on the border could also re-ignite lingering sectarian tensions.

 "The ball is in the British court.
-It is a question of a British political decision," France's EU affairs minister, Nathalie Loiseau, told reporters in Brussels as she arrived for talks with her European counterparts.
+It is a question of a British political decision," France's EU affairs minister, Nathalie Loiseau, told reporters at EU headquarters.

 Belgian Foreign Minister Didier Reynders agreed, saying that the EU is "waiting for new news from London."